peted70/dx-gltf-viewer/README.md

 # Building
 This project can be built using Visual Studio 2017 Update 4 on Windows 10 Fall Creators Update (16299.0).

+# Further Information
+Please see this article for full details around features and coding for this sample.